Senegal national football team: Africa Cup of Nations

 Historically, Senegal was seen as a weaker side in the strong West African region.
 Although they finished in fourth place in two AFCON editions, Senegalese performance was overall still deemed as poor.
 Senegal remained under the shadow of West African giants Nigeria, Ivory Coast and Ghana for the majority of the 20th century.

 In the 2000s, Senegal began to surge and became a more competitive opponent in the Africa Cup of Nations.
-Following a successful FIFA World Cup debut in 2002, in which the side reached the quarter-finals, Senegal established itself as a new powerhouse in Africa.
-The 2002 Africa Cup of Nations tournament marked a defeat to Cameroon 2–3 on penalties after a goalless draw in the final.
+Following the 2002 Africa Cup of Nations tournament, where Senegal suffered a defeat to Cameroon 2–3 on penalties after a goalless draw in the final, they would establish themselves as a new powerhouse in Africa by having a successful FIFA World Cup debut in 2002, in which the side reached the quarter-finals.
 Senegal once again finished as runners-up in 2019, losing the final 0–1 to Algeria, and finally won their first AFCON title in 2021.